linger1216/labelview/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-LabelView-brightgreen.svg?style=flat)](https://android-arsenal.com/details/3/1538)

-Sometimes we need to show a label view above a ImageView or others, labelview will help you, let code easy.
+Sometimes, we need to show a label above an ImageView or any other views.
+Well, LabelView will be able to help you.
+It's easy to implement as well!

 ![](./img/img1.png)

 ![](./img/img3.png)

-# import your project
+# Import your project

-you can copy LabelView.java file into you project.
+Copy [`LabelView.java`](Labelviewdemo/app/src/main/java/com/lid/labelviewdemo/LabelView.java) into your project.

-# create label
+# Create a Label

-LabelView extended TextView so you can use TextView all method.
+LabelView extends from `TextView` so you can treat it as a `TextView` and use any of its method.

+Usage:

 ```
-{
 LabelView label = new LabelView(this);
 label.setText("POP");
 label.setBackgroundColor(0xff03a9f4);
 label.setTargetView(findViewById(R.id.text), 10, LabelView.Gravity.LEFT_TOP);
-}
 ```
 # setTargetView parameters

     setTargetView(findViewById(R.id.text), 10, LabelView.Gravity.LEFT_TOP)

-the second parameter means distance(unit dip).
++The second parameter states the distance between the edge of the bottom view and LabelView(unit dip)

 ![](./img/img2.png)

-the third parameter means gravity (only LEFT_TOP and RIGHT_TOP)
++The third parameter states the side of where LabelView should appear on the bottom view.  (only `LEFT_TOP` and `RIGHT_TOP`)

 # remove label